NSL disruption: No train services between Ang Mo Kio, Newton 'till further notice', says SMRT

 "Train services from Jurong East to Ang Mo Kio and from Newton to Marina South Pier stations (in both directions) are running normally."

-Train services between Ang Mo Kio and Marina Bay stations were disrupted for five hours on Saturday after water entered a section of tunnel following a heavy downpour and a small fire was spotted trackside in another area.
+The Singapore Civil Defence Force (SCDF) said late Sunday that it was using portable pumps to remove water in the tunnel in what was expected to be "a prolonged operation".

+Separately, a small fire was spotted trackside between Marina Bay and Raffles Place MRT stations.

-While train services were mostly restored later, those between Ang Mo Kio and Newton were not.
+While NSL train services were mostly restored later, those between Ang Mo Kio and Newton were not.

 The NSL disruption came after services on the North-East Line towards Punggol were affected briefly by a train fault at Sengkang earlier on Saturday, making it the second disruption in one day.